 To read profiles of some recent UC Davis School of Law transfer students, follow the links below:

 To be eligible for admission to UC Davis School of Law as a transfer student, you must have completed at least one full-time year of study in another American Bar Association-approved law school.
 Students in good standing may be admitted to UC Davis School of Law with credit for not more than one year of study.
 No more than 30 previously earned units may be credited toward the Juris Doctor degree at King Hall.
 Transfer students are admitted for the Fall semester only.
-Applications are accepted only from June 1 - June 30 of the year for which admission is sought, and will will be considered only after the Admissions Committee has received transcripts for all prior law school courses.
+Applications are accepted only from January 1 - June 30 of the year for which admission is sought.

 Application Filing Checklist

 - Electronic Application

 - A letter of good standing from the dean of any law school previously attended, including class rank

 - At least one letter of recommendation from a law professor

 - Transcripts of all law school work (must include at least one full term of graded courses)

 - LSAT score - registration with the LSDAS/CAS is required